CryptedSnow/rest-api-practical-test/README.md

 ![](https://raw.githubusercontent.com/CryptedSnow/rest-api-practical-test/refs/heads/main/public/images/01.png)

-Login:
+Use the credentials to make login:
 ```
 email: admin@admin.com
 password: admin
 ```

-After you have written the credentials, click on ```Login```button.
+After you have written the credentials, click on ```Login``` button.

-8 - Using the correct credentials, the dashboard is available.
+8 - Using the correct credentials, the dashboard will be available.

 ![](https://raw.githubusercontent.com/CryptedSnow/rest-api-practical-test/refs/heads/main/public/images/02.png)